jboss-fuse/quickstarts/standalone/sap-trfc-destination-standalone/README.md

 1. Change your working directory to the `sap-trfc-destination-standalone` directory.
 * Run `mvn clean install` to build the quick start.
 * Run `mvn camel:run` to start the Camel runtime.
-* In the console observe the contents of the IDoc processed by the route.
+* In the console observe the contents of the requests processed by the route.
 * Using the SAP GUI, run transaction `SE16`, Data Browser, and display the contents of the table `SCUSTOM`.
 * Search the table (Edit > Find..) for the newly created Customer records: `Fred Flintstone`, `Wilma Flintstone`, `Barney Rubble`, and `Betty Rubble`.